 High-quality toolpaths: HSC point distribution optimally positions the NC points on the surface.
 You can influence the point distribution so that the output toolpaths precisely match your machine control.
 A further benefit: You can mill directly on surfaces without having to use a faceted substitute model.

 Precisely determine milling areas: In Tebis, the contour of the virtual tool matches exactly with that of the actual tool used.
 You can therefore optimally use the potential of your HFC cutters even for prefinishing.

 Depending on the task, special residual stock machining strategies are available for 3D milling, such as for fillets or complex cavities.
 Path and height-oriented NC programs reduce machine run times.
 You also benefit from precise calculation of the milling areas in residual stock machining.

-Another advantage: The tilt direction can always be adjusted interactively, enabling you to remain flexible despite the high degree of automation.
+A further benefit: The tilt direction can always be adjusted interactively, enabling you to remain flexible despite the high degree of automation.